sainiaditi/Presto-ShoppingApp/README.md

 npm i
 npm start
 ```
-open http://localhost:8080 in your browser
+Open http://localhost:8080 in your browser

 ## Add Presto to your existing project
 ```